Outdoor Education and Leadership

 - World class location in the foothills of the Wyoming Rockies

-As part of the program, you will have the option to spend up to one full semester taking wilderness-based courses with the National Outdoor Leadership School (NOLS).
+As part of the program, there is an option to spend up to one full semester taking wilderness-based courses with the NOLS.
 NOLS offers these educational expeditions at remote, pristine locations in the U.S. and abroad.
-To receive college college credit for NOLS courses, students must enroll concurrently in the appropriate corresponding course at CWC.
+To receive college credit for NOLS courses, enroll concurrently in the appropriate corresponding course at CWC.
 For more information on NOLS offerings visit the NOLS website.

 |Intro to Environmental Science||4|